 He is a PhD student at Dr. Tilmann Weber’s group and he is working on genome scale metabolic modelling of antibiotics biosynthesis in actinomycetes.
 His tasks would be to improve computational tools to generate metabolic models of secondary metabolism.
 These tools will further be applied to understand/predict metabolic features of the antibiotics producers.

 Tetiana is a biotechnologist and microbiologist, who have spent her career working with different Actinobacteria, producers of secondary metabolites.
 She carried out her PhD project in Center of Biotechnology (CeBiTec) in Bielefeld University, Germany under the supervision of Prof Dr Jörn Kalinowski in cooperation with Bayer HealthCare.
 In the PhD project she established genetic engineering techniques for Actinoplanes sp.
 SE50/110, producer of the industrially produced antidiabetic compound acarbose.
 In IIMENA project she will have responsibility for developing cloning methods for biosynthetic gene clusters, design and development of the potential heterologous hosts and adjustment of the production of metabolites in native conditions.

 Sebastian Theobald – PostDoc

-Sebastian is a PostDoc at DTU Biosustain, Center for Biosustainabolity with a background in bioinformatics, biotechnology and molecular biology.
-Withing the IIMENA project he will be responsible for comparative genomics of Streptomyces and genome mining to identify leads for novel bioactive compounds.
+Sebastian has contributed to the project until December 2018.
+We wish him good luck for his future endeavors.
+Sebastian was a PostDoc at DTU Biosustain, Center for Biosustainabolity with a background in bioinformatics, biotechnology and molecular biology.
+Withing the IIMENA project he was responsible for comparative genomics of Streptomyces and genome mining to identify leads for novel bioactive compounds.
 Sebastian gained extensive experience of comparative genomics of large organism sets during his PhD thesis at DTU Bioengineering under the supervision of Mikael R. Andersen.